xvnpw/xvnpw.github.io/content/posts/leveraging-llms-for-threat-modelling-gpt-3.5-vs-claude2-vs-gpt-4.md

 ## Summary

 I have tested 3 the most important LLMs for capabilities in doing threat modeling.
-All of them gave good results when asked for most important threats. **GPT-4** is most promising in tuning for particular real-life needs.
+All of them gave good results when asked about most important threats. **GPT-4** is most promising in tuning for particular real-life needs.
 Because it can understand assumptions and connect them to threats.
 It will not create threat about SQL Injection if informed that this threat is already mitigated elsewhere.

-[Code](https://github.com/xvnpw/ai-threat-modeling-action) used in this experiment is free and you can use it whatever you like.
+[Code](https://github.com/xvnpw/ai-threat-modeling-action) used in this experiment is published on github.

 ---